 MSc Systems & Control

-The Delft Center for Systems and Control organises an Introduction Week (September 3-7) for all new students starting the MSc program in Systems & Control.
-During this days there is a full program with introductions and presentations by all DCSC staff members, lab visits, activities etc. Please click here to read more
+The Delft Center for Systems and Control organises an Introduction Week (Monday 2 September till Friday 6 September) for all new students starting the MSc program in Systems & Control.
+During this days there is a full program with introductions and presentations by all DCSC staff members, lab visits, activities etc.

 MSc program, first year:

 The obligatory part of the first year consists of 8 courses: